olouisnard/olmoodle/README.md

 Example images (to be defined)

 ## Installation
-You will generally install in a subpath of your personal main matlab folder (for example /home/louisnard/matlab), but it can be anywhere.
+You will generally install in a subpath of your personal main matlab folder (for example /home/albert/matlab), but it can be anywhere.
+Go to that directory and get the files.
+If you downloaded the code through git, you're ready to carry on.
+If you downloaded a .tgz archive, uncompress it here.

-There is nothing else to do after downloading the git or. tgz archive.
-You must say to matlab where are the olmoodle MATLAB scripts and functions.
-Let's admit you installed in /hole/louisnard/matlab.
+Now, you must say to matlab where are the olmoodle MATLAB scripts and functions.
+Let's admit you installed in /home/albert/matlab.
 - open MATLAB
 - in the MATLAB main window go to the "HOME" tab
 - click on "set path"
 - in the appearing "Set path" window, click on "Add Folder"
-- travel through your folders and go to /home/louisnard/matlab/olmoodle/mfiles and click "Open".
+- travel through your folders and go to /home/albert/matlab/olmoodle/mfiles and click "Open".
 - in the "Set path" window click "Save"
 You should now have access to the code.
-In the matlab command window, type "olmoodle_test".
+In the matlab command window, type "`olmoodle_test`".
 If installation is correct, you should have the following answer:
 _OLMOODLE is here ! \n_

 ## Usage
-- Create a void directory somewhere, and there create your Excel file, say "myquestion.xls"
+- Create a void directory somewhere, and there create your Excel file, say "`myquestion.xls`"
-- In MATLAB, go to that directory, and launch "olmoodle_main"
+- In MATLAB, go to that directory, and launch "`olmoodle_main`"
 - An input filename will be asked.
-Answer "myquestion.xls" (with extension).
+Answer "`myquestion.xls`" **(with extension)**.
 In the following calls, if any, the latter will be proposed by default.
 - On the first run, if no errors are detected, you'll be informed that a mycode.m snippet program has been created, and it will be opened in MATLAB editor.
 The script is paused.
 - Fill the snippet code to program the correct answers to the questions.
-The comments in the snippet will guide you.
-Don't forget to use .*, ./ and .^ in multiplications, divisions and exponentiations.
+The comments in the snippet will guide you. **Don't forget to use .*, ./ and .^ in multiplications, divisions and exponentiations**, respectively.
-- Once you are done, clisk ENTER in the Command Window.
-The main sciprt will build the output LaTeX file "myquestion.tex".
+- Once you are done, click ENTER in the Command Window.
+The main script will build the output LaTeX file "`myquestion.tex`".
-- In a terminal, or in your favorite LaTeX system type "xelatex myquestion"
+- In a terminal, or in your favorite LaTeX system type "`xelatex myquestion`"
-- A file "myquestion-moodle.xml" has been created.
+- A file "`myquestion-moodle.xml`" has been created.
 Import it into moodle.
 You're done !

 ## Support
 Contact me at olivier(dot)louisnard(at)mines-albi(dot)fr